GoogleCloudPlatform/enterprise-knowledge-solution/DATAFLOW.md

 # Enterprise Knowledge Solution (EKS) Dataflow

-1. **Upload documents and trigger document processing workflow** An employee (IT) manually uploads various document types (Excel, PDF, Word, Text, Outlook) or a scheduled Cron Job triggers the upload.
-The uploaded files are stored in a designated "input" bucket within Google Cloud Storage.
+1. **Upload documents and trigger document processing workflow:**

-   The upload to the "input" bucket triggers a Document Processing Workflow managed by Cloud Composer.
+   The [uploader persona](enterprise-knowledge-solution/docs/access_control.md) uploads documents (Excel, PDF, Word, Text, Outlook) to a designated "input" bucket in Google Cloud Storage.
+This persona might be an employee responsible for manually curating and uploading the content, or it might be an automated cron job that transfers documents from a source system.

 1. **Validate the documents:**
    Documents that fail validation are redirected to a separate "reject" bucket within Google Cloud Storage for further review and handling.